 That’s where you stay at a deluxe resort on the lowest-priced days of the week, and stay at a value or moderate on the higher-priced days.
 The prices are always highest at the resorts on Fridays, Saturdays, and Sundays.

 The other main factor that comes into play is location.
-If you plan on spending a lot of time at Magic Kingdom, you can’t beat any of the monorail resorts.
+If you plan on spending a lot of time at Magic Kingdom, you can’t beat any of the Magic Kingdom Hotels.

 Another favorite location we love in this area is the Contemporary Garden Wing.
 And if you want to stay in a villa, check out the review of Bay Lake Tower.
 Nearby, you’ll find the Copper Creek Villas at Disney’s Wilderness Lodge.